Menu

 A buy-to-let mortgage is commercial in nature, so it requires you to pass not only the affordability criteria for personal borrowing but also the much more stringent stress test.

 To do that, lenders differ in how they assess your ability to repay.
-Some will consider your existing income, while other lenders will consider the future rental income, while also factoring in dormant months when there are no tenants in the property.
+Some lenders will consider your existing income, while others will consider future rental income and factor in dormant months when there are no tenants in the property.
 Some lenders will also assess your affordability for this type of mortgage product by taking into account your personal tax bracket, as the income is taxable.

 A personal mortgage stress test only applies to borrowing for your home.
 Not to buy or let.
 When you plan on leasing the property, buy-to-let mortgages will use the stress test, and that’s what’s changing at the moment.